hypervel/hypervel.org/docs/docs/requests.md

 ### Content Negotiation

-Laravel Hyperf provides several methods for inspecting the incoming request's requested content types via the `Accept` header.
+Hypervel provides several methods for inspecting the incoming request's requested content types via the `Accept` header.
 First, the `getAcceptableContentTypes` method will return an array containing all of the content types accepted by the request:

 ```php
 $contentTypes = $request->getAcceptableContentTypes();